CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 `{persistent|non-persistent}://<CLEVERCLOUD_TENANT_ID>/<ADDON_ID>/<TOPIC_NAME>`

+## Version

+We maintain up-to-date Pulsar clusters based on the official Apache Pulsar release process.
+Your Pulsar add-on version is available in your add-on dashboard.
+Updates will be notified using Clever Cloud weekly updates on the (blog)[https://www.clever-cloud.com/blog/].

 ## Common use cases

 * Ingestion user interaction and server events To make use of user interaction events from end-user apps or server events from your system, you may forward them to Pulsar and then use a stream processing tool which delivers them to your applications.
 Pulsar allows you to gather events from many clients simultaneously.